svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 > The `.getInfo()` method converts an Earth Engine object on the Google server into a local JavaScript object.
 It is similar to the `print()` function: both make a request to the Earth Engine servers, and return a value.
 But while the `print()` function gets a value and displays it in the console, `.getInfo()` makes it available in the code.
 Furthermore, `.getInfo` halts the execution of our script while waiting for the Earth Engine servers to return a value.
 Because it pauses the running of your script, use `.getInfo()` sparingly.
 We mostly only need it when we need to provide a local function, such as `Map.addLayer` or `ui.Chart`, with a value that we need to calculate from Earth Engine objects.
 {:. .callout}

+We would like our scale to be logarithmic, so we will set that option for the vertical axis.
 ~~~
 var areaChart = ui.Chart.feature.byProperty(ee.FeatureCollection(chartInput), chartLabels)
   .setOptions({